Language selection

 2. increasing participation in, and access to, quality education and training

-3. improving gender equality, economic resilience and conflict resolution
+3. advancing gender equality, economic resilience and conflict resolution

-4. supporting the foundations for more inclusive, conflict-sensitive democratic processes and public services
+4. supporting the foundations of more inclusive, conflict-sensitive democratic processes and public services

-In addition, the Government of Canada is a strong supporter of the multilateral system and programs that benefit Mozambique, including Education Cannot Wait, the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and other key programs implemented through partners such as the African Development Bank and the World Bank.
+In addition, the Government of Canada strongly supports the multilateral system and programs that benefit Mozambique, including Education Cannot Wait, the Global Fund to Fight AIDS, Tuberculosis, and Malaria, and other key programs implemented through partners such as the African Development Bank and the World Bank.

 For more information on our assistance, please see the Project Browser.